What the Friends group does:

 We work with numerous organisations: Kingston Council and their green-spaces contractors idVerde on the management of the site, South East Rivers Trust on recording non-native invasive species in the local area and of course the Environment Trust, who were responsible for the restoration project at the nature reserve.

-Thoughtout the year volunteers also represent Berrylands Nature Reserve at local fairs, fetes and festivals; encouraging people to use, enjoy and appreciate their local green spaces, and inspiring residents to get involved.
+Thoughtout the year volunteers also represent Berrylands Nature Reserve and our other green spaces at local fairs, fetes and festivals; encouraging people to use, enjoy and appreciate their local green spaces, and inspiring residents to get involved.

 The group have many plans and aspirations for the future so we really hope local residents will support the Friends of Berrylands Nature Reserve by becoming a member, and getting involved with the work we do, and the events we organise.